machineash/sbom-api/README.md

 Focus areas: dependency visibility, vulnerability scanning, and secure secret management.

 ### Overview
-Phase 2 introduced the first DevSecOps controls into one project.
+Phase 2 introduced the first DevSecOps controls into the project.

 The work centered on:
 1. Building a **Software Bill of Materials (SBOM)** for full dependency transparency.